 At $60, it’s about as inexpensive as this project can get, but it doesn’t come with its own HDMI cables.
-In my set up, I found that the 6-foot cables I normally used (in addition to not being wall-rated) were too short once running through the wall, so I upgraded to the 10-foot AmazonBasics CL3 cables.
-At $7.50 apiece—plus $9 for a 10-foot CL3 optical audio cable—that added about another $40 to my project’s overall total.
+In my setup, I found that the 6-foot cables I normally used (in addition to not being wall-rated) were too short once running through the wall, so I upgraded to the 10-foot AmazonBasics CL3 cables.
+At just over $8 apiece—plus $9 for a 10-foot CL3 optical audio cable—that added about another $40 to my project’s overall total.

 This kit comes in a few configurations and it gives you a lot more flexibility, especially if you don’t already have everything you need.
 The basic model ($70) gives you two ports next to each other with a passthrough port directly below.
 The port also has some brush fibers to prevent dust from coming in and out of the wall next to your HDMI cables.

 If you decide to upgrade, though, you might save yourself some cash.
 The $80 model of the kit comes with two 10-foot HDMI cables, rated for in-wall use.
 That makes the cables $5 apiece, compared to the $7.50 that Amazon charges for the same type of cable.
 Even if you need more than two cables, you’re still saving a few bucks by getting the kit.